I'm pulling this out of the SCU archives because so many of you need help with hand and ring shots.

-Yesterday in one of the forums somebody asked for advice on ring shots.
+Well, nobody did a better job photographing rings and hands than my old buddy Don Blair.
+And, while these classic shots might be twenty years old, they still set the standard.
 I know this is more about hands than rings, but Don's classic hand shot, showing the rings of the bride and groom, is still one of the best!
-Nobody did it better when it came to classic hand shots than Big Daddy!

 Don's tips were all based on simplicity.

 With hands there really is no right or wrong, simply better or best.
 Don had two great rules for hand shots in general:

 From Don Blair's Guide to Lighting and Posing Body Parts

 Images copyright Don Blair and Skip Cohen.
 All rights reserved.

 As a professional photographer, your work ALWAYS needs to be better than "Uncle Harry's."
 Your clients deserve the very best, and if your attitude is "That's good enough," then you shouldn't be calling yourself a professional.

 Just because it's the "slow season," doesn't mean it has to be slow for you.
 Now is the time to practice and fine-tune your skill set.
 Your goal is to always exceed each client's expectations, and you'll never do that if you don't experiment and work to be the finest photographer you can be!